DarkCaster/Perpetual/docs/op_report.md

 1. Providing a comprehensive overview of the project structure and contents.
 2. Facilitating code reviews by presenting the entire codebase in a single document.
-3. Enabling easy analysis of the project using an LLM by uploading the report into the 3rd-party LLM interface/provider.
+3. Enabling easy analysis of the project using an LLM by uploading the report into the 3rd-party LLM user interface for further manual analysis.
 4. Creating documentation or summaries of the project's current state.